-MPC-202 Setup for Ethernet communication:
+MPC-203 Setup for Ethernet communication:

-The "Dynamic IP" function in the setup menu sets the MPC-202 for dynamic IP addressing and requests a dynamic IP address from the DHCP server.
-The "Static IP" function in the setup menu sets the MPC-202 for static IP addressing and allows the user to set the static IP address, net mask, gateway, and name server.
+The "Dynamic IP" function in the setup menu sets the MPC-203 for dynamic IP addressing and requests a dynamic IP address from the DHCP server.
+The "Static IP" function in the setup menu sets the MPC-203 for static IP addressing and allows the user to set the static IP address, net mask, gateway, and name server.
 See section 3.3 for a more detailed description.

-The MPC-202 writes its most recently saved static IP settings and its active mode to memory.
+The MPC-203 writes its most recently saved static IP settings and its active mode to memory.
 If it is powered off while in static mode, when it is powered back on, it will be in static mode, and the most recently saved set of IP configuration information can be used for communication.

-If the MPC-202 is powered off while in dynamic IP mode, when it is powered back on, it will be in dynamic IP mode.
+If the MPC-203 is powered off while in dynamic IP mode, when it is powered back on, it will be in dynamic IP mode.
 However, it is still necessary to use the "Dynamic IP" function in the setup menu to request a new dynamic IP address.

 For static IP control, the net mask and gateway for the instrument should be the same as those for the control computer.
 The first 3 groups of numbers in the IP address should be the same as those for the control computer (192.168.2, for example).
 The last number can be any available number, but cannot be the same as the IP address of the control computer.
 The range of numbers is 1 to 254.
-In this example, n = 0, so the available IP addresses are 1 to 254.
-If the computer's IP address is 17, for example, the user can set the IP address for the MPC-202 to any number in the range 1-254 except 17.
+If the computer's IP address is 17, for example, the user can set the IP address for the MPC-203 to any number in the range 1-254 except 17.